matteosodano/CS231n_assignments/README.md

 conda create -n cs231n python=3.8
 ```

-And then your Anaconda friends will install all the packages on that particular
+And then your Anaconda friend will install all the packages on that particular
 environment.